jhaapasa/PortfolioAdvisor/README.md

 ### Parser behavior

 - The ingestion node extracts plain text from inputs.
-- The parser node fans out with per-document LLM calls, bounded by `PARSER_MAX_CONCURRENCY` and `PARSER_MAX_RPM`.
+- The graph dispatches per-document parse tasks using LangGraph fan-out (Send), invoking a single-item parser for each doc in parallel.
 - Each call asks the model to emit JSON matching the schema for candidate holdings and retries up to `PARSER_MAX_RETRIES` on validation errors.
+Input text is truncated to `PARSER_MAX_DOC_CHARS`.
-- All candidates are concatenated and summarized by the analyst node.
+- Results are reduced via additive state channels and then summarized by the analyst node.

 ## CLI parameters